kurtlewis/tiquito/README.md

 - Mentors forget to close tickets

 ## Benefits
 - Expedites and simplifies ticket management for future hackathons
+- Reduces time from as much as 1 hour to less than 20 minutes for finding a suitable mentor for an issue
-- Increases the interest of beginning programmers if they can easily receive help with complicated problems
+- Increases the interest of beginner programmers by helping them find solutions to difficult problems
+- Reduces average number of idle mentors from 10 to less than 5
-- Provides an easy way for participants to get connected with mentors
+- Provides an easy way for mentors to connect with participants
+- Doubles number of issues submitted (from roughly 30 to 60) to issue platform in use, reducing unsubmitted issues
-- Reduces time taken from a problem arising to finding a solution
+- Reduces overall time taken from a problem arising to finding a solution

 ## Project Milestones
 - 23 June, 2017 - Solution architecture complete